1. Reaching Vulnerable Populations

 - Identifying individuals who are not attached to a primary care team but would like to be;

 - Communities experiencing barriers to receiving primary health care; and

 - Exploring preventive and therapeutic interventions targeted at high use and high needs patients of all ages that are effective and efficient.

-2. Models of Care Emphasizing Health and Social Needs Prevention in Primary Care
+2. Models of Care Emphasizing Health and Disease Prevention Including the Social Determinants of Health in Primary Care

 Developing and evaluating primary care-centred systemic innovation: